 R3 tires are commonly known as the landscaper’s tire.
 Unlike R1 tires, they are designed with an even weight distribution system that won’t leave imprints, even while on grass.
 However, this very same system makes them perform poorly under wet conditions.
-However, they are perfect for gold courses, yards, and cemeteries.
+However, they are perfect for golf courses, yards, and cemeteries.

 R4 Tires (Construction)